datahub-project/datahub/docs/managed-datahub/observe/freshness-assertions.md

 - **Last Modified Column**: Check for the presence of rows using a "Last Modified Time" column, which should reflect the time at which a given row was last changed in the table, to determine whether the table changed within the evaluation period.
 - **High Watermark Column**: Monitor changes to a continuously-increasing "high watermark" column value to determine whether a table has been changed.
-This option is particularly useful for tables that grow consistently with time, for example fact or event (e.g. click-strea) tables.
+This option is particularly useful for tables that grow consistently with time, for example fact or event (e.g. click-stream) tables.
 It is not available when using a fixed lookback period.
+- **DataHub Operation**: Use DataHub Operations to determine whether the table changed within the evaluation period.

-8. Click **Next**
+1. Click **Next**
-9. Configure actions that should be taken when the Freshness Assertion passes or fails
+2. Configure actions that should be taken when the Freshness Assertion passes or fails

 <p align="left">
   <img width="55%"  src="https://raw.githubusercontent.com/datahub-project/static-assets/main/imgs/observe/freshness/assertion-builder-actions.png"/>